 Gurudas Kamat was described as a politician with great organisational and management skills.
 He was a people's leader and shared a strong bond with Mumbaikars and the city

-Gurudas Kamat always pursued the development of Mumbai City.
-From solving the basic water needs by pursuing Central Funding to the approval of Mid Vaitarna Project and bringing to reality large mass transport infrastructure projects like the upgradation of Suburban train services, Metro Rail and Mono Rail, Gurudas Kamat was dedicated to people's work
+As a leader, Gurudas Kamat always pursued the development of Mumbai City.
+From solving the basic water needs by pursuing Central Funding to the approval of Mid Vaitarna Project and bringing to reality large mass transport infrastructure projects like the up-gradation of Suburban train services, Metro Rail and MonoRail, Gurudas Kamat was always dedicated to the serve the people of Mumbai

-Kamat also took up environmentally sensitive issues of CRZ Development, solving the growing housing needs of slum dwellers of Mumbai by increasing the sq foot authorised under SRA from 250 to 350 sq ft and getting conveyance for middle-class housing societies
+Gurudas Kamat also took up environmentally sensitive issues of CRZ Development, solving the growing housing needs of slum dwellers of Mumbai by increasing the sq foot authorised under SRA from 250 to 350 sq ft and getting conveyance for middle-class housing societies

 In the file photo, Kamat is seen strolling through the wards of his Mumbai North West constituency during elections

-Following Gurudas Kamat's death, Congress President Rahul Gandhi tweeted: “The sudden passing away of senior leader Gurudas Kamat ji, is a massive blow to the Congress family.
+Following Gurudas Kamat's death, Rahul Gandhi tweeted: The sudden passing away of senior leader Gurudas Kamat ji, is a massive blow to the Congress family.
 Gurudas ji helped build the Congress party in Mumbai & was greatly respected & admired by all.
 My condolences to his family in their time of grief.
-May his soul rest in peace.”
+May his soul rest in peace.

 In the file photo, Gurudas Kamat being offered sweets by Narayan Rane

-Maharashtra Chief Minister Devendra Fadnavis, in his condolence message, described Gurudas Kamat as a leader who had displayed great organisational and management skills.
-"He was known for his blunt speak on matters related to the public cause.
-His demise is a huge loss," Fadnavis said
+While paying homage to the late Congress leader, Maharashtra Chief Minister Devendra Fadnavis described Gurudas Kamat as a leader who had displayed great organisational and management skills.
+Fadnavis tweeted: He was known for his blunt speak on matters related to the public cause.
+His demise is a huge loss

-BJP (MP) Kirit Somaiya said, "Although we always were rivals contesting against each other in Mumbai West, we maintained very cordial relations.
+While remembering Gurdas Kamat, Kirit Somaiya said, "Although we always were rivals contesting against each other in Mumbai West, we maintained very cordial relations.
 It was always pleasure to talk to Kamat."